Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Background

-Second, we cannot express the pushforward measure~$\measureQ_\phi$ of $q_\phi(\vw)$ in a closed form because the neural network is nonlinear.
+Second, we cannot express the pushforward measure~$\measureQ_\phi$ in closed form because the neural network is nonlinear.
 Previous work has proposed to mitigate this issue using implicit score function estimators \citep{sun2018functional} or a linearized BNN~$f_L$ to obtain a closed-form Gaussian variational measure \citep{rudner2022ContinualLearningFSVI, rudner2022fsvi}.
-Our proposal in Section~\ref{sec:methods} follows the linearized BNN approach as it only minimally modifies the BNN, preserving most of its inductive bias \citep{maddox2021FastAdapt} while considerably simplifying the problem by turning the pushforward of $q_\phi(\vw)$ into a Gaussian process (GP).
-More specifically, we consider a Gaussian variational distribution $q_{\phi}\br{\vw} = \gaussian{\vm}{\mS}$ with parameters $\phi = \set{\vm, \mS}$, and we obtain~$f_L$ by linearizing~$f$ in the weights around~$\vw=\vm$,
+Our proposal in Section~\ref{sec:methods} follows the linearized BNN approach as it only minimally modifies the BNN, preserving most of its inductive bias \citep{maddox2021FastAdapt} while considerably simplifying the problem by turning the pushforward of $q_\phi(\vw)$ into a GP.
+More specifically, we consider a Gaussian variational distribution $q_{\phi}\br{\vw} = \gaussian{\vm}{\mS}$ with parameters $\phi = \set{\vm, \mS}$, and we define a linearized BNN~$f_L$ by linearizing~$f$ as a function of the weights around~$\vw=\vm$,